-The Shire has avenues available for the public to provide feedback on the behaviours and standards of service provided by Councillors, employees and contractors, as outlined in the Customer Service Charter.
+The Shire of Serpentine Jarrahdale has avenues available for the public to provide feedback on the behaviours and standards of service provided by Councillors, employees and contractors, as outlined in the Customer Service Charter.
 Any concerns that are identified regarding interactions with children may be reported in this manner, however this does not negate the responsibility to report information to police where there is a reasonable belief that a crime has occurred.

-Misconduct involving a child under the age of 18 and a Shire Councillor, employee, contractor or volunteer must be reported to the organisation immediately.
+Misconduct involving a child under the age of 18 and a Shire of Serpentine Jarrahdale Councillor, employee, contractor or volunteer must be reported to the organisation immediately.